ishan-929/Microphone/README.md

 - An INMP441 Microphone Module that is able to capture Audio Data (vibrations in the air, or sound)
 - A Micro SD Card as well as an SD Card reader that stores that audio data
 - LEDs to let you know if your recording or not (green = yes, red = no), and a button to press stop or start to record.
+- ESP32 coded with c++, audio Data Interpreter with Python

 ---